 Maintain your pets’ grooming routine to keep them clean and happy.
 Use pee pads or diapers if they are incontinent.
-Brush their fur and clean their face and body daily with a warm damp cloth, especially for cats who have stopped grooming themselves regularly.
+Brush their fur and clean their face and body daily with a warm damp cloth, especially for cats who have stopped grooming themselves.

 prevention is really better than cure

 Very often, we only take our pets to the vet when signs of illness become obvious.
 Sometimes, that can be a little too late.
-As our pets enter their senior years, frequent health screenings can help us detect age-related diseases at an early stage.
+As our pets approach their senior years, regular health screenings can help us detect age-related diseases at an early stage.

 when to let go – choosing Euthanasia